-• Support service models that meet the needs of the public and business customers, including continued six day mail delivery
+- Support service standards that meet the needs of the public and business customers, including continued six day mail delivery

-• Ensures postal rate setting has checks and balances that provide price predictability for mailers and cost-control incentives for USPS; and
+- Ensures postal rate setting has checks and balances that provide price predictability for mailers and cost-control incentives for USPS